lenincompres/ima-few-2024/README.md

 - **Duration:** 15 weeks

 ## Learning Objectives
-- Design, build, and develop professional-quality websites.
+- Know how to design, build, and develop content for a professional-quality website.
-- Implement iterative design and development processes.
+- Understand and implement the iterative design and development process
-- Engage in self-regulated learning and build a creative community.
+- Learn how to proactively learn, also known as self-regulated learning.
+In any learning situation, you should study beforehand, make/do, debug, reflect, adjust, and do it all over again (iteration).
+Learning happens in a cycle.
+- Create an internal developer / creative community

 ## Course Content Overview
 - Class 1: **WWW & HTML**